GladysAssistant/v4-website/docs/integrations/netatmo.md

 ![Netatmo Integration - Setup - Disconnected](../../static/img/docs/en/configuration/netatmo/en-netatmo-integrations-setup-disconnected.jpg)

-Then click on the "Save configuration and connect to Netatmo" button.
+Then click on the `Save configuration and connect to Netatmo` button.
 [You will then be redirected to the Netatmo website to accept the connection from Gladys.](/docs/integrations/netatmo#step-12-authorizing-gladys-application-to-connect-to-your-netatmo-account)

 ### Step 1.2: Authorizing Gladys Application to Connect to Your Netatmo Account
-It is important to note that by clicking on "YES, I ACCEPT", you allow Gladys to access in read and write mode for all currently supported devices as well as read-only for devices not yet supported to facilitate their future integration.
+It is important to note that by clicking on `YES, I ACCEPT` you allow Gladys to access in read and write mode for all currently supported devices as well as read-only for devices not yet supported to facilitate their future integration.
 No data or access is shared outside of your local Gladys instance.
 ![Netatmo Integration - Setup - Connected](../../static/img/docs/en/configuration/netatmo/en-netatmo-authorize-access.jpg)

 For any new integration of devices not yet supported, you will have to go through this step again to accept the writing (commands) on these new devices.